m-abdelgawad/logs-cleaner/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Take base path and number of days to keep as inputs.
+- [x] Take the root path and number of days to keep as inputs.
 - [x] Validate inputs.
 - [x] Get all files that include "*.log*" inside the specified directory and delete them.